kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

 This is a Test Case named `TCb3`.
 The `TCb3` is bundled in a Test Suite named `TSb` which consists of 4 Test Cases: `TCb1`, `TCb2`, `TCb3` and `TCb4`.
 These 4 Test Cases will be executed just sequentially.

+Let’s read the source code; the `TCb3` is calling

+    TestCaseResults.assertTestCasePASSED("conditional-withFailure/TCb2")`
-Look at the souce code; the `TCb3` is calling `TestCaseResults.assertTestCasePASSED("conditional-withFailure/TCb2")`.
-With this statement, the `TCb3` can make an assertion if the preceding Test Case `"conditional-withFailure/TCb2"` had its status `PASSED` or not.
-If the `TCb2` is found `PASSED`, the call to `assertTestCasePassed` will silently return.
-Then the `TCb3` will continue its processing.
-If the `TCb2` is found to have the status not `PASSED`, the call to `assertTestCasePASSED()` will raise a `StepFailedException`.
-Effectively the Test Case `TCb3` will skip its processing body.

-The `TestCaseResults.assertTestCasePASSED(String testCaseId)` enables you to conditionally execute your Test Case depending on the result of preceding Test Case in a Test Suite. **In each Test Case scripts, you can optionally call `TestCaseResult.assertTestCasePASSED(precedingTestCaseId)` to determine if it should quit soon or continue its long running test processing.**
+With this statement, the `TCb3` makes an assertion that a Test Case `"conditional-withFailure/TCb2"` ran and finished `PASSED` before the `TCb3`.
+If the `TCb2` is found `PASSED`, the call to `assertTestCasePASSED()` will return silent.
+The `TCb3` will continue its processing.
+If the `TCb2` is found Not `PASSED`, the call to `assertTestCasePASSED()` will raise a `StepFailedException`.
+The `TCb3` will quit soon, it will skip its processing body.
+A call to `TestCaseResults.assertTestCasePASSED(String testCaseId)` enables you to conditionally execute your Test Case depending on the result of preceding Test Case in a Test Suite.

 ## Solution Explained